-Bao London are a Soho highlight, launched in April 2015 from humble beginnings or a humble 6 seat hut in fact at Netil Market of Hackney by the fabulous trio Wai-Ting Chung, brother Shing Tat Chung and his girlfriend Er Chen Chang.
+Bao London is a Soho highlight, launched in April 2015 from humble beginnings, a 6 seat hut in fact at Netil Market of Hackney by the fabulous trio Wai-Ting Chung, brother Shing Tat Chung and his girlfriend Er Chen Chang.
 The siblings grew up in Nottingham whilst Er who is still in her mid 20’s arrived at the tender age of 14 from Taiwan to study design.
 Inspired by their travels around Taiwan and growing up in Cantonese restaurant they became renowned in the street food scene for delivering delectable gua bao.
 For those who aren’t in the know, they are steamed buns filled melt-in-your-mouth ingredients which are simply addictive.
 Before their 30 seater Soho eatery they made a big splash at one-off events such as Street Feast as well as KERB, but now they gain further recognition with their permanent residency which is backed by the Sethi family for an undisclosed figure.
-It turns out Karam Sethi of Trishna, Gymkhana and most recently Hoppers in Soho was a big fan of the young trio’s cooking, visiting countless times before investing.
-Karam is no small fry either who has 3 other restaurants in his portfolio including Kitchen Table/Bubbledogs and Lyles of Shoreditch.
+It turns out Karam Sethi of Trishna, Gymkhana and most recently Hoppers in Soho is a big fan of the young trio’s cooking, visiting countless times before investing.
+Karam is no small fry either with 3 other restaurants in his portfolio including Kitchen Table/Bubbledogs and Lyles of Shoreditch.

-The inside is a simple affair and the service is brisk with the dizzying buzz of wait staff collecting plates from the cubby hole of the kitchen.
+The inside is a simple affair and the service is brisk, with the dizzying buzz of wait staff collecting plates from the cubby hole of the kitchen.
 We faced the side wall and you will feel the presence of the waiters – I got bumped on 2 occasions.

 The menu is simple and friendly as is the ordering system of entering the amount you would like of each item on the provided form and pencil.